 Zoho ZeptoMail for Django

-Applications built using Django can now use Zoho ZeptoMail to send their transactional emails.
-This integration supports both text and HTML emails along with attachment support.
+Applications built using Django can now integrate with Zoho ZeptoMail to send transactional emails.
+The integration supports both plain text and HTML emails, along with attachments.

 Pre-requisites